-The police department ma to filing a compliment and addition, each time an off compliment or complaint i address (including in the specifics related to the cor es that police agencies provide information to the public e a compliment or racial profiling complaint.
-In an effort to nt, the Arlington Police Department launched an educational public on issues relevant to the racial profiling complaint e, in the lobby area and on its web site, information relevant on a racial profiling violation by a Arlington Police officer.
-In a citation, ticket or warning, information on how to file a the individual cited.
-This information is in the form of a web issued to the citizen), which has instructions and details complaint processes.
+The Texas Racial Profiling Law requires that police agencies provide information to the public regarding the manner in which to file a compliment or racial profiling complaint.
+In an effort to comply with this particular component, the Arlington Police Department launched an educational campaign aimed at informing the public on issues relevant to the racial profiling complaint process.

+The police department made available, in the lobby area and on its web site, information relevant to filing a compliment and complaint on a racial profiling violation by a Arlington Police Officer.
+In addition, each time an officer issues a citation, ticket or warning, information on how to file a compliment or complaint is given to the individual cited.
+This information is in the form of a web address (including in the document issued to the citizen), which has instructions and details specifics related to the compliment or complaint processes.